monkeybreadtree/starter-hugo-academic/content/post/china-targets-less-than-16-month-pendency-for-invention-patents/index.md

 ---
-title: Welcome to Wowchemy, the website builder for Hugo
+title: China Targets Less Than 16-Month Pendency for Invention Patents by End of 2023
-subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+subtitle: The Work Guidelines demonstrate China's commitment to enhancing its intellectual property system.

 # Summary for listings and search engines
-summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+summary: The Work Guidelines demonstrate China's commitment to enhancing its intellectual property system.

 # Link this post with a project
 projects: []

-# Date published
+# # Date published
-date: '2020-12-13T00:00:00Z'
+# date: '2020-12-13T00:00:00Z'

-# Date updated
+# # Date updated
-lastmod: '2020-12-13T00:00:00Z'
+# lastmod: '2020-12-13T00:00:00Z'

 # Is this an unpublished draft?
-draft: true
+draft: false

 # Show this page in the Featured widget?
 featured: false